-One of the first real-world applications of Web3 blockchain for legal noticing was the FEI Labs settlement.
+One of the first real-world applications of Web3 blockchain advertising for legal notice was the FEI Labs settlement.
 This case involved:

-- 17,000 anonymous wallets as potential claimants. - No available contact information, only blockchain transaction data. - A Web3-native legal notice and claims process, including: - NFT-based notices delivered directly to wallets in conjunction with Web3 Community-Based Media Strategy - Token-gated claims submission for fraud prevention. - Wallet-Connected API to seamlessly verify eligibility and facilitate claims
+- 17,000 anonymous wallets as potential claimants. - No available contact information-only blockchain transaction data. - A Web3-native legal notice and claims process, including: - NFT-based notices delivered directly to wallets in conjunction with Web3 Community-Based Media Strategy - Token-gated claims submission for fraud prevention. - Wallet-Connected API to seamlessly verify eligibility and facilitate claims